 TMR – Light on in Timer function

-Note: See the video below for operation of the front panel.
+Note: See the video below for the operation of the front panel.

 CTT Series Programming

 Programming of the CTT Series can be done with DIP switches or the lockable keypad on the unit.
 You can choose the way your unit will function by looking at the timing chart diagrams for each of the different modes.
 The following two posts will explain the timing chart diagrams and how to read them.

 The Secret of Using Counters – Video

 Here is an example of the timing charts for the CTT Series.